lzim/mtl/blue/session03/s03_facilitator/mtl_session03_say.md

 - In what ways does the team data fit with your day-to-day clinical practice in your team?

 ### That's it for _Modeling to Learn_ how to produce team data for simulation.
-Next is our Done/Do review
+Next is our Done/Do review.

 ## Done and Do (15 minutes)